miketropi/wpb-dummy-pack-center/README.md

 ## 📝 Notes

-- All routes are protected by global `authMiddleware`
+### Authentication & Access
+- Authentication is **not global** - applied per-route via middleware chains
+- Free packages (`free: true`) skip authentication entirely
+- Locked packages (`locked: true`) return `401 Unauthorized` for all requests
+- Regular packages require valid `xxx-meta` header with license key

+### Package Management
+- Package lookup is handled by `detectPackageMiddleware` which attaches package to `req.package`
+- Access control is handled by `guardMiddleware` which checks package properties
+- Package data is currently static in `src/data/themes.ts`; consider migrating to a database for production

+### Technical Details
 - Signed URLs expire after 1 hour (configurable in `package.service.ts`)
-- Theme data is currently static; consider migrating to a database for production
 - Error handling middleware is available but commented out in `app.ts`
+- Package properties (`free`, `locked`) are optional and default to `false`/`undefined`

+### Vercel Deployment
-- **Vercel Deployment**: The project is configured for serverless deployment on Vercel
+- The project is configured for serverless deployment on Vercel
 - Uses `api/index.ts` as the serverless function entry point
 - All routes are handled by a single Express app instance
 - Environment variables should be set in Vercel dashboard for production

 ## 📄 License